webreznov-studio/testNextjsDB/README.md

-# testNextjsDB
-template for work with db, pay plugin, passportjs
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).